ddfreyne/stoneship-site/content/software.md

 The following pieces of software are work in progress.
 Their APIs are unstable, they are buggy, but… they are probably more exciting than the production-ready ones.
 Play around with them, but don’t use them for real work.

-[d★mark](https://github.com/ddfreyne/d-mark) is a semantically-rich markup language for prose
+[d★mark](https://github.com/ddfreyne/d-mark) is a semantically-rich markup language for prose.

-[d★parse](https://github.com/ddfreyne/d-parse) is a parser combinator library for Ruby
+[d★parse](https://github.com/ddfreyne/d-parse) is a parser combinator library for Ruby.

-[d★stream](https://github.com/ddfreyne/d-stream) allows writing stream-processing code in Ruby
+[d★stream](https://github.com/ddfreyne/d-stream) allows writing stream-processing code in Ruby.

-[glove](https://github.com/ddfreyne/glove) is a game engine for Crystal
+[glove](https://github.com/ddfreyne/glove) is a game engine for Crystal.

-[rcpu](https://github.com/ddfreyne/rcpu) is a VM emulator and assembler written in Crystal
+[rcpu](https://github.com/ddfreyne/rcpu) is a VM emulator and assembler written in Crystal.